 The conference will be organized in 16 parallel sessions from four research fields: dynamical systems, partial differential equations, other (ordinary differential, difference and functional) types of equations, and applied mathematics.
-In addition to keynote and contributed talks of parallel sessions (most of them will be given during 66 mini-symposia), there will be 10 invited talks in each field given by the world's leading experts as well as six plenary lectures delivered by five Fields Medal winners and an outstanding Polish mathematician.
+In addition to keynote and contributed talks of parallel sessions (about half of them will be given during 64 mini-symposia), there will be 10 invited talks in each field given by the world's leading experts as well as six plenary lectures delivered by five Fields Medal winners and an outstanding Polish mathematician.

 DEA 2019 will be held in Kraków, which is often regarded as one of the most exciting cities in Europe.
 Its historic center has been a UNESCO World Heritage Site since 1978, and in 2000 it held the title of the European Capital of Culture.

 A Brazilian and French mathematician working on dynamical systems and spectral theory.